Build your own emergency solar power for homes or outdoor use using only three affordable materials. Learn what those are here!

 - Solar accent lights: The sun recharge these lights, and you may have some in the garage leftover from this summer’s garden.
 If you have to buy them, the standard wand shape lights will probably cost less than $5 each.
 During the off season, you’ll probably find a sale.

-Here’s a video by SensiblePrepper for another tutorial in making DIY emergency lighting project that can be useful when SHTF:
+Do you need another DIY light source?
+Here's a video by SensiblePrepper that can be useful when SHTF:

 What do you think of this cheap solar power?
 Share your thoughts with us in the comments section below!

 Editor’s Note: This post was originally published on January 3, 2014, and has been updated for quality and relevancy.

 Paracord Projects | 36 Cool Paracord Ideas For Your Paracord Survival Projects